 The two skills modules, 7EN001 and 7EN002 are core modules, i.e. compulsory.
 Then you must choose another four modules from the list below and write a dissertation.

-The modules are taught 6pm -8/9pm, three evenings per week for a full-time course.
+The Literature modules are taught 6pm -8/9pm, three evenings per week for a full-time course.
+The Language/Linguistics modules are taught at various times during the day and evening, three days a week for a full-time course.

 This module will train students in accessing, evaluating and applying information from a range of research resources, including archives, databases, bibliographies, academic journals and other publications.
 It will ensure students adopt a systematic and detailed use of academic conventions in presenting their work to a standard appropriate for publication.